-The previous spring, he won the Sigma Alpha Mu presidency by mercilessly berating the incumbent, Billy Schmear.
+The previous spring, he won the Sigma Alpha Mu presidency by mercilessly berating the incumbent, Patrick Schmear.
 “Do we still have the best parties?!
 Do we hook up with the hottest chicks anymore?!” he yelled to his fraternity brothers during his campaign.
 “The answer is no!
 And who’s fault is it?”
-He pointed at Billy Schmear.
+He pointed at Patrick Schmear.
 “Mrs. Pap Schmear’s, that’s who!
-He’s to blame, and only I, Chad Stanwick, can fix it!”
+He’s to blame!
+And only I, Chad Stanwick, can fix it!”

-“Hi, I’m John, the foreman.
-We were hired to fix up your house.”
-The man glanced at his paperwork.
+“Hi, I’m John.
+We were hired to fix up your house.
+I’m the foreman.”
+He glanced at his paperwork.
 “Are you Chad?”

-“Yes, I’m Chad, Sigma Alpha Mu’s president.
-I’ll be telling your crew what to do.”
+“Yes, I am indeed Chad — the president of Sigma Alpha Mu.
+I’ll be telling you and your crew what to do.”

 The foreman raised an eyebrow.
 “Uh, it doesn’t work that way.”